-In the arena of methodological issues, efficacy and/or effectiveness studies of suicide prevention interventions have the challenge of determining an appropriate comparator arm when conducting trials, as there may be no established effective standard of care for reducing suicidal ideation and behavior in the population specified for study, or appropriate for the research intervention and study design.
+In the arena of methodological issues, efficacy and/or effectiveness studies of novel suicide prevention interventions have the challenge of determining an appropriate comparator arm when conducting trials, as there may be no established effective standard of care within that setting for reducing suicidal ideation and behavior in the population specified for study, or appropriate for the research intervention and study design.
 In these situations, ethical questions arise, such as risk to suicidal individuals of being assigned to the “placebo arm” versus the active intervention, or risks raised by engaging in an untested intervention.
 These dilemmas can often be addressed by providing risk monitoring and safety planning throughout the study.
-Risk monitoring and safety planning may significantly enhance the standard of care typically available.
+Risk monitoring and safety planning may significantly enhance the care typically available.
 In these cases, investigators will be concerned with how the enhancement of usual care will impact their ability to determine if the new treatment is a significant improvement over true, unenhanced standard care.
 The enhanced treatment as usual (TAU) approach brings up another ethical dilemma: as more safety measures are put in place for the comparator TAU arm, studies then need to enroll more individuals to be appropriately powered to find a statistically and clinically significant effect, leading to more participants being enrolled and exposed to risks that may come with study involvement.

-Different questions arise for studies that look at suicide as an outcome, but are not addressing suicide reduction as a primary study aim, i.e., a treatment study of individuals with mood disorders.
+Different questions arise for studies that look at suicide as an outcome but are not addressing suicide reduction as a primary study aim, i.e., a treatment study of individuals with mood disorders.
 In these cases, established psychosocial and/or pharmacological treatments can be used as the active comparison group.
 Monitoring and risk management plans for suicidal ideation and suicide attempt will need to be developed that are appropriate for the study design and for the population, depending on the study inclusion criteria.
 Studies attempting to maximize external validity may elect to have broader inclusion criteria which can result in including individuals in the study who are at increased suicide risk.
 These design decisions have implications for safety monitoring and clinical risk management plans as noted above, as well as adverse event reporting expectations (e.g., considerations of what will be expected adverse events, and the rates of those events).
 As an example, studies that include individuals with substance abuse disorders might consider a psychiatric hospitalization for detox an expected serious adverse event, while this type of hospitalization might be considered unexpected with a study population that excluded current substance abuse.

 What elements should be considered for inclusion as part of the informed consent process?

-Informed consent in suicide prevention studies raises a number of issues, some of which are unique to suicide research and some which have heightened importance because of the risk issues presented in these studies.
+Informed consent in suicide-related research raises a number of issues, some of which are unique to suicide research and some which have heightened importance because of the risk issues presented in these studies.
 A primary issue arises in studies consenting individuals who may be in the midst of, or coming out of, a mental health crisis.
-In addition to considering if there are factors that may alter a person’s capacity to consent for themselves or their child, and for a child (e.g., a person under the age of 18) to assent to participation, the study team needs to communicate that involvement in research does not provide participants with “protection” against future suicidal behavior.10 A different set of issues arises for suicide prevention studies that seek waivers or alterations of consent; see references in discussion of pragmatic trials below.
+In addition to considering if there are factors that may alter a person’s capacity to consent for themselves or their child, and for a child (e.g., a person under the age of 18) to assent to participation, the study team needs to communicate that involvement in research does not provide participants with “protection” against future suicidal behavior 18.
+A different set of issues arises for suicide prevention studies that seek waivers or alterations of consent; see references in discussion of pragmatic trials below.

 Informed consent documents often include language regarding Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule protections.
-Federal guidance on the limits to HIPAA in situations involving concerns about self-harm should be reviewed (see HIPAA Privacy Rule and Sharing Information Related to Mental Health).
+Federal guidance on the limits to HIPAA in situations involving concerns about imminent suicide risk should be reviewed (see HIPAA Privacy Rule and Sharing Information Related to Mental Health).
 State laws may have specific provisions related to limits of HIPAA when there is concern about harm; consulting with the legal counsel of state professional associations can provide helpful state-specific information regarding how to navigate privacy protections and their limits when concerns about self-harm arise.

 Monitoring and Reporting